The Best Construction Safety Apps

 Do They Really Make a Difference?

-According to Dodge Data & Analytics, nearly 88% of construction sites use smartphones.
-With tablet usage expecting to reach 85% within the next two years, why do so many construction companies still use paper to manage their site safety?
+According to Dodge Data app & Analytics, nearly 88% of construction sites use smartphones.
+With tablet usage expecting to reach 85% within the next two years, why do so many construction companies still use paper to manage their site safety when they could use a construction safety apps?

 Why does the construction industry rely so heavily on paper to manage job sites?
 For many, it’s because “it’s how it’s always been done.”
 But as construction projects continue to grow, and safety leaders take on more responsibility how will you continue to ensure safety?

-Here are the 6 top reasons why you need a construction safety app to improve safety at your construction company.
+Here are the 6 top reasons why you need a safety app (or construction apps) to improve safety at your construction company.

 When things go wrong at a job site, they can go very wrong.
 What if you could find information on what to do quickly and document everything within 60 seconds, right from your smartphone?